Azure

 #Direct Auth And Env

-Service principal env vars consumed by DefaultAzureCredential:
+Service principal variables consumed by DefaultAzureCredential:

 AZURE_TENANT_ID